How To Easily And Effortlessly Play A Walking A Bass Line With Chords At The Same Time On One Guitar

 This is a very efficient way to play an Am7 as there are no duplicate notes in this particular voicing of the chord.
 It is used a lot in jazz and works well when playing a walking bass line around it, as you will see shortly.

-This is a common way to play a Major 7th chord in jazz, and is also a very efficient way to play this chord as there are no duplicate notes.
+This is a common way to play a Major 7th chord in jazz and is very efficient as there are no duplicate notes.

 Building The Walking Bass Line